-You will need to check with your insurer about the specifics of what they will cover.
+This means you need to check with your insurer about the specifics of what they will cover.

-What Questions Do I Need to Ask My Insurer?
+What Should I Ask My Insurer?

 - Does my policy cover the purchase of a breast pump for a nursing mother?

-- At what point in my pregnancy can I qualify for this benefit, or do I need to wait until after my baby is born?
+- At what point in my pregnancy can I qualify for this benefit, or do I need to wait until my baby is born?

 - Do I need a prescription from my doctor, or is documentation of prior maternity care in my insurance record sufficient proof of my need?

-What Are The Best Breast Pump Suppliers?
+The Best Breast Pump Suppliers

 |1.
-Aeroflow Breastpumps||8||2 Days||Yes (Paid)|
+Aeroflow Breastpumps

 |2.
-Edgepark Medical Supplies||8||7-10 Days||Yes (Paid)|
+Edgepark Medical Supplies

 1. Aeroflow Breastpumps

-|Process:||Fill out the online form, Aeroflow coordinates with your insurance, and then they ship your pump to your door.
+|Fill out the online form.
+Aeroflow coordinates with your insurance then ships your pump to your door.

-|Length of Time:||2 days to verify insurance information + shipping time.|
+|2 days to verify insurance information plus shipping time.

 |No out-of-pocket costs unless you choose to upgrade from what your insurance approves.
-Shipping is free.|
+Free shipping.

 2. Edgepark Medical Supplies

-|Process:||You fill out the online form, Edgepark coordinates with your insurance, and then they ship your pump to you.|
+|You fill out the online form, Edgepark coordinates with your insurance provider then ships your pump.

 |Length of Time:

-|No out-of-pocket costs as long as your chosen pump is allowable per your insurance guidelines.
-Shipping is free, but you may pay to upgrade if you’d like 2-day or overnight shipping.
+|No out-of-pocket costs as long as your chosen pump is within the limits of insurance guidelines.
+Shipping is free, but you may pay to upgrade if you’d prefer 2-day or overnight shipping.

-|Brands Available:||Brands available: Medela, Spectra, Ameda, Freemie, Nature’s Bond, Tomy, Lansinoh, Hygeia|
+|Brands available: Motif, Rumble Tuff, Melodi, Medela, Spectra, Ameda, Freemie, Lansinoh, Hygeia.

 |Fill out their online insurance order form.
-After that, they contact your insurance and send you your breast pump upon approval.
+They’ll contact your insurance provider and send your breast pump upon approval.

-|Length of Time:||Pump will be shipped upon verification with insurance company.
-If you are pregnant, your pump will be shipped 30 days before your due date.
+|The pump will be shipped upon verification with the insurance company.
+If you are pregnant, your pump will ship 30 days before your due date.

 |Your pump is free as long as your insurance is verified.
 Shipping costs are not listed.

 4. Byram Healthcare

-|Brands Available:||Brands available: Medela, Ameda, Spectra, Freemie, Evenflo, Lansinoh.
+|Brands available: Medela, Ardo, Unimom, Ameda, Spectra, Freemie, Evenflo, Lansinoh.

 |Length of Time:

 |Your breast pump is free upon insurance approval.
 No option is available to upgrade your pump.
 Shipping costs are not listed.

 1. Do Your Pump Research

-2. Call Your Insurance Company’s Customer Service Phone Number
+2. Call Your Insurance Company

 3. Ask Lots of Questions

-To ensure you know exactly where you can go (and to save yourself some legwork), ask the representative to put you on hold and call around to their approved medical supply companies to locate one that provides breast pumps.
+To ensure you know exactly where you can go (and save yourself some legwork), ask the representative to put you on hold and call their approved medical supply companies to locate one that provides breast pumps.